argus-authz/argus-documentation/source/misc/manual_configuration.rst

    /C=IT/O=INFN/CN=INFN Certification Authority

-More information about VOMS can be found in `VOMS documentation <http://italiangrid.github.io/voms/documentation.html>`__.
+More information about VOMS can be found in `VOMS client documentation <http://italiangrid.github.io/voms/documentation/voms-clients-guide/3.0.3/#voms-trust>`__.

 Restart services
 ~~~~~~~~~~~~~~~~